Whitepaper · Coming soon

 Independence: the quiet advantage

-Counterintuitive: AI agents make independence requirements easier to satisfy than traditional models.
+Counterintuitive: AI agents make independent validation easier to satisfy than traditional models.
 Validators no longer need scarce quant PhDs.
+Effective challenge survives the rewrite intact.

 XI.

 LLM providers ship updates that meaningfully change agent behavior.
-Contractual, operational, strategic and documentary controls for managing the dependency.
+The new guidance's Section VII on vendor and third-party products applies in full.
+Contractual, operational, strategic and documentary controls.

 App.